plforacle/mysql-heatwave-intro/create-heatwave/create-heatwave.md

     ![HeatWave hostname](./images/32-heatwave-hostname.png "HeatWave hostname")

-13. While the DB system is created, the state is shown as **CREATING**.
+12. While the DB system is created, the state is shown as **CREATING**.

     ![Show creating state](./images/33-dbs-creating.png "Show creating state")

-14. The new DB system will be ready to use after a few minutes.
+13. The new DB system will be ready to use after a few minutes.
 The state **ACTIVE** indicates that the DB system is ready for use.

     ![Show active state](./images/34-dbs-active.png "Show active state")

-15. In the **Connections** tab, note the **Private IP address** of the DB system, which is the HeatWave endpoint.
+14. In the **Connections** tab, save the **Private IP address** of the DB system, which is the HeatWave endpoint.

     ![Heatwave endpoint](./images/35-heatwave-endpoint.png "Heatwave endpoint")